C code unit testing on a shoestring

 __FILE__, __LINE__, __FUNCTION__))

-Implementation of instrum_if can be anything you want it to be, except that in order not to alter the behavior of you code, it must return its second argument (condition).
-For instance, the following implementation just prints what condition where and if it is true or false:
+Implementation of the function instrum_if can be anything you want it to be, except that in order not to alter the behavior of you code, it must return its second argument (condition).
+For instance, the following implementation just prints what condition was evaluated and if it is true or false:

 int instrum_if(const char *condition_name,